What Is An Arrest Report And Is It Different From Details About Arrest Warrants From North Carolina?

 As a civilian, can I seek information on arrest warrants and the police arrest log?

-Yes, you can seek arrest reports and the criminal court records in the name of third parties as well as request a background check in your name.
-You can get this information from local judicial and law enforcement offices as well as state agencies.
+Yes, you can seek arrest reports and criminal court records in the name of third parties and request a background check in your name.
+You can get this information from local judicial and law enforcement offices and state agencies.

 Who you should approach will depend on the type of information you want and the reason for initiating the background search; more on this coming up.

-You will just need the name of the subject, and you will get all “correctional “data available in his/her name.
-Even if he/she is no longer in prison, you will still be able to find information on this person by using this tool.
+You will just need the subject’s name and get all “correctional “data available in his/her name.
+Even if he/she is no longer in prison, you can still find information on this person by using this tool.

 Are there any state agencies that I can approach for a criminal check?

-The State Bureau of Investigation is the only agency that offers finger print based background checks.
+The State Bureau of Investigation is the only agency offering fingerprint-based background checks.
 But, these cannot be initiated in the name of third parties.
-In other words, if you need a background report for immigration, adoption and employment, you will have to procure it from this agency.
-You can get more information on the fee structure and the submission of fingerprint cards on http://ncsbi.gov/Services/Background-Checks.aspx.
+In other words, if you need a background report for immigration, adoption, and employment, you must procure it from this agency.
+You can get more information on the fee structure and the submission of fingerprint cards at http://ncsbi.gov/Services/Background-Checks.aspx.

 What if I am seeking arrest records and details on arrest warrants in a specific county in North Carolina?

-Like I said, you can either go to the police or the Clerk of Court’s office for a third party or personal background check in a particular county.
-While the police may just offer information on the existence of arrest warrants in the name of the subject, you can get more detailed criminal history records from the Clerk of Court’s Office.
+As I said, you can either go to the police or the Clerk of Court’s office for a third party or personal background check in a particular county.
+While the police may just offer information on the existence of arrest warrants in the subject’s name, you can get more detailed criminal history records from the Clerk of Court’s Office.
 There is a standard fee of $25 for the service, and it applies to all the Clerks’ offices across the state.

 For how long, after the occurrence of a criminal incident, can I access criminal court records pertaining to it?

-Arrest records and information on active warrants is held by various law enforcement and judicial agencies, indefinitely.
-The only time they are sealed is when the request to expunge the records is granted by the court or if the subject passes away.
+Arrest records and information on active warrants is held by various law enforcement and judicial agencies indefinitely.
+The only time they are sealed is when the court grants the request to expunge the records or if the subject passes away.

 Arrest Records Search for the Biggest Cities in North Carolina: